 Summing it up: How to Deal with Sensitive Teeth

 For the most part, dealing with sensitive teeth comes down to treating the underlying cause and then maintaining proper oral hygiene.
-It’s recommended you schedule a visit with your dentist if you are unsure what the cause of your sensitive teeth is.
+It’s recommended you schedule a visit with your dentist in Grande Prairie if you are unsure what the cause of your sensitive teeth is.